igorcruz91/igor_portfolio/Project 1 Prediction of the top scorer of the Brazilian football championship/readme.md

 ### ML Models

 The machine learning models used were Linear Regression, K-Neighbors Regressor, Random Forest Regressor.
 RMSE was the main error metric used to evaluate the models performances.
 The table below contains the RMSE value for each corresponding ML model.
-From that table, we see that the Random Forest model performed the best.
+From that table, we see that the Random Forest model performed the best with a 2.17 RMSE, that is, the model misses on average the top scorer by 2.17 goals.

 ![](images/rmse.png)

+### Future Ideas & Analysis

+In order to improve the model, here are some ideas for future analysis:

+* Obtain new significant features
+* Hyperparametrization tuning
+* Use other country's championship and compare the models